PrefectHQ/prefect-ray/README.md

 ## Running tasks on a Ray remote cluster

 When using the `RayTaskRunner` with a remote Ray cluster, you may run into issues that are not seen when using a local Ray instance.
-To resolve these issues, we recommend taking the following steps when working with a remote Ray cluster:
+To resolve these issues, it is necessary to configure prefect remote result storage.

-1. By default, Prefect will not persist any data to the filesystem of the remote ray worker.
-However, if you want to take advantage of Prefect's caching ability, you will need to configure a remote result storage to persist results across task runs.

 We recommend using the [Prefect UI to configure a storage block](https://docs.prefect.io/ui/blocks/) to use for remote results storage.